Who loves iced coffee?!

 (Keep in mind, since it’s cold brew, you’ll be making a concentrated solution, which you’ll dilute with water later.)

-Based on the above ratio, combine your coffee and water into your cold brew.
+Based on the above ratio, combine your coffee and water.
 Stir it up real nice with a wooden spoon, and pop it in the fridge overnight.
-About 8-12 hours.
-Make sure the plunger is UP!
-DO NOT PRESS THE PLUNGER YET!
+If using a French press, DO NOT PRESS THE PLUNGER YET!